rabbitmq/rabbitmq-website/docs/streams.md

 This setting controls the size of these.
 Default: (500000000 bytes).

-NB: This argument can be configured via a policy but it will _only_ be applied to the stream if the policy is set at stream declaration time.
-If this argument is changed for a matching but pre-existing stream it will not be changed even if the effective policy of the queue record may indicate it is.
+While this argument can be configured via a policy, it will _only_ be applied to the stream if the policy is set at stream declaration time.
+If this argument is changed for a matching but pre-existing stream it **will not be changed** even if the effective policy of the queue record may indicate it is.

-Hence it is best to only configure this via a queue argument.
+Hence it is best to only configure this via an option queue argument:

 * `x-stream-filter-size-bytes`

-Unit: bytes.
+The value is set in bytes.

 The size of the Bloom filter used for [filtering](#filtering).
 The value must be between 16 and 255.